NexPlayer/iOS-SDK/advanced.md

 #### unsigned int NXPicTiming_ClockTSInfo::counting_type

-This is thecounting_typevalue in SEI picture timing information in H.264 content.
+This is the counting_type value in SEI picture timing information in H.264 content.

 It indicates the method of dropping values of then_framesin SEI picture timing information.

 **Values:**

-- 0 : no dropping of n_frames count values and no use oftime_offset
+- 0 : no dropping of n_frames count values and no use of time_offset
 - 1 : no dropping of n_frames count values
 - 2 : dropping of individual zero values of n_frames count
 - 3 : dropping of individual MaxFPS - 1 values of n_frames count
 - 4 : dropping of the two lowest (value 0 and 1) n_frames counts when seconds_value is equal to 0 and minutes_value is not an integer multiple of 10
-- 5 : dropping of unspecified individual n_framescount values
+- 5 : dropping of unspecified individual n_frames count values
-- 6 : dropping of unspecified numbers of unspecifiedn_framescount values
+- 6 : dropping of unspecified numbers of unspecified n_frames count values
 - 7..31 : Reserved.

 #### unsigned int NXPicTiming_ClockTSInfo::ct_type